Eclipsemos/Eclipsemos/README.md

 - @Eclipsemos
 - CS UW-Madison '23
 ## Interests
+-  FPS Reverse
--  Game Reverse
+-  Game Engineering
 ## Projects:
-- Battlefield V Aimbot
+- Aimbot on Battlefield V
 - Overwatch aimbot using Yolov4
-- Emaily, Feedback-Collection
+- FPS in UE5 (working on it)
 <!---
 Eclipsemos/Eclipsemos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.